 - Certificates and evidence of illegal lending training

-- One to one support for people who are illegally borrowing
+- One to one support for people who are borrowing from illegal money lenders

 - Publicity materials

 - Housing best practice guide (jointly developed with the Chartered Institute of Housing)

 - Campaign partner sessions/joint campaigns

 We can also develop bespoke projects and campaigns with you and will work with you to increase financial inclusion.

 For more information on how the England IMLT can work with you to develop and deliver a range of resources, completely free of charge, please email Catherine.email@example.com or call 07500 809339.

 Stop Loan Sharks needs information to successfully investigate and prosecute loan sharks.
 We understand that people who borrow cash from illegal lenders may be struggling with repayments, scared of threats and violence.
 It is why partner agencies, who are already in a position of trust, can gain the information we need to start investigating a loan shark.